 Current Repository or Reusable Asset Service

-Baselines can be stored in the same repository where the source packages are located.
+Baselines can be stored in the same repository in which the source Packages are located.
 They can also be stored in a Reusable Asset Service (RAS), and made accessible to users working on other repositories that have access, via a Pro Cloud Service, to the RAS repository.

-The following topics cover the management of Baselines, including exploring the options and benefits of storing them in the repository or alternatively in a Reusable Asset Service (RAS).
+These topics discuss the management of Baselines, including exploring the options and benefits of storing them in the repository or, alternatively, in a Reusable Asset Service (RAS).